Policy last updated

 Grievances

-Where an applicant or employee considers they have been treated unfairly or unreasonably in any matter related to their employment, they have access to review, grievance or dispute resolution processes to seek to resolve the issue.
+Where an applicant or staff member considers they have been treated unfairly or unreasonably in any matter related to their employment, they have access to review, grievance or dispute resolution processes to seek to resolve the issue.

 For information about this process including the steps to be undertaken and avenues of appeal see Complaints or Grievances.